How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 Long-term Efficient Chia Farming

 So far we've focused on the hardware needed to get plotting, which is the more difficult part of Chia farming.
 Once you're finished building your farm, though, you'll probably want to look at ways to efficiently keep the farm online.
 While it's possible to build out PCs with dozens of HDDs using PCIe SATA cards and extra power supplies, it's likely far easier and more efficient to skip all that and go with Raspberry Pi.
-That's actually the recommended long-term farming solution from the Chia creators.
+That's actually a recommended long-term farming solution from the Chia creators.

 It's not possible to directly connected dozens of SATA drives to Raspberry Pi, but using USB-to-SATA adapters and USB hubs overcomes that limitation.
 There's the added benefit of not overloading the 5V rail on a PSU, since the enclosures should have their own power — or the USB hubs will.
 And once you're finished building out a farm, the power costs to keep dozens of hard drives connected and running are relatively trivial — you could probably run 50 HDDs for the same amount of power as a single RTX 3080 mining Ethereum.